basho-labs/little_riak_book/en/02-concepts.md

 We'll cover other technical concepts as needed, including the gossip protocol, hinted handoff, or read-repair.

 Next we'll go through Riak as a user.
-We'll check out lookups, take advantage of write hooks, and alternative query options like secondary indexing, search, and mapreduce.
+We'll check out lookups, take advantage of write hooks, and alternative query options like secondary indexing, search, and MapReduce.